Halste4d/linear-gradient-generator/README.md

 A simple linear-gradient css generator.
 If you want to see the result, here is the link: http://linear-gradient-generator.glitch.me/

-Created by Halsted and TedBrincadeira.
+Created by Halstead and TedBrincadeira.